mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/row-added-event-handler.md

 ---
 title: RowAddedEventHandler class
-description: Event raised when a row was added to a subfile.
+description: "Event raised when a row was added to a subfile. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Event raised when a row was added to a subfile.